overextended/overextended.github.io/docs/ox_inventory/Getting Started/config.md

 # Set the default model used for drop props
 setr inventory:dropmodel "prop_med_bag_01b"

+# Suppress pickups for weapons and ammo.
+setr inventory:suppresspickups 1

 # Disarm the player if an unexpected weapon is in use (i.e. did not use the weapon item)
 setr inventory:weaponmismatch true